Skip to Content

 Results

 There were no detectable PFAS contaminants in any of the Millex® devices tested using modified EPA 537.1 above the reporting limits (RL) or the minimum detection limits (MDL), even given the very low thresholds of 0.0020-0.0080 ppb and 0.0010-0.0020 ppb, respectively, depending on the compound (Table 2).
-The results were the same for the three different lots of the 0.22 and 0.45 µm PES membranes, three different lots of 0.20 µm nylon membranes, and two different lots of 0.20 µm nylon-HPF membranes.
-These results suggest that PES, nylon and nylon-HPF Millex® filtration devices are reliable and appropriate to utilize in the filtration of water samples in preparation for the analysis of these PFAS compounds.
+The results were the same for the three different lots of the 0.22 and 0.45 µm PES membranes, three different lots of 0.20 µm nylon membranes, two different lots of 0.20 µm nylon-HPF membranes, and 0.2, 0.45, and 0.8 µm MCE membranes tested in triplicate.
+These results suggest that PES, nylon, nylon-HPF, and MCE Millex® filtration devices are reliable and appropriate to utilize in the filtration of water samples in preparation for the analysis of these PFAS compounds.

 Recovery